MR-A0101/Havas-Bot/README.md

 # Havas-Bot
-This is a js based, Discord Bot!!
+This is a Python & Js based, Discord Bot!!